Goodka7/Threat-Hunting/THWriteup.md

 | where DeviceName == "nathan-iel-vm"
 | where ProcessCommandLine contains "who"
 ```
-**Realted the the query above so didn't need to do anything extra.**
+-Realted to the query above so didn't need to do anything extra.

 ### 🚩 Flag 3 - Privileged Group Assessment